Mental Health Association of Maryland

 Kagan

-SB 43 (HB 32) Maryland Department of Health - Forensic Review Board and Community Forensic Aftercare Program - Established
+SB 43 (HB 32) Maryland Department of Health - Forensic Review Board - Established

 Augustine